-As I stood on the Wetlands Overlook peeping through the viewfinder of my camera and waiting for a Yellow-rumped Warbler to magically appear on the Wax Myrtle nuts that my camera was focused on, I heard the call of a Common Raven.
+As I stood on the Wetlands Overlook peeping through the viewfinder of my camera and waiting for a Yellow-rumped Warbler to magically appear on the Wax Myrtle nuts my camera was focused on, I heard the call of a Common Raven.
 I heard the call several times before I realized that it was indeed a raven.
 It was December 10th and I had heard what I thought was a Raven several days before, but discounted it when the calling ceased after only a few brief utterances.

 Ravens are large birds, much larger than crows.
 I would compare their size to that of a Red-tailed Hawk, although their wings are not as broad as the hawk’s wings.
 Their call is distinctive, especially the croaking call.
-Listed as Very Rare in our area (Triangle), they are being reported with increasing regularity.
+Listed as Very Rare in our area (Triangle), they’re being reported with increasing regularity.
 I’ve seen a raven on more than one occasion at Occoneechee Mountian Natural Area in Hillsborough, NC but not here in Durham.

 Upon the realization that there was a raven nearby, I halted my futile attempt at photographing Butter-butts (Yellow-rumped Warblers) and went off to investigate.
 The call had come from the area between Catch the Wind and Explore the Wild, above the Lemur House.
 As I walked up the trail I saw, through the pines, a large black bird fly off in a southerly direction.
 The bird had the unmistakable wedge-shaped tail of a raven.
 I quickened my pace, I wanted a photo.